Repression against Zündlumpen

 Detection dogs

-In some of the raids, police used detection dogs to locate electronic devices.[3]
+In some of the raids, detection dogs were used to locate electronic devices.[3]

-In the February 2025 arrests of N. and M., scent samples were collected from their necks and presented to a detection dog.[4]
+In the February 2025 arrests of N. and M., scent samples were collected from their necks.[4]

 Forensics